bluehabit/finance/stocks/blaze-capital.md

 ### Stochastic
 * sensitive to momentum rather than absolute price, operates on assumption that closing prices should close near same direction as current trend
-* generally consists 2 lines, `one reflects actual value of oscilator the other reflecting the 3 day simple moving average`
+* generally consists 2 lines, `one reflects actual value of oscilator the other reflecting the 3 day simple moving average, bull and bear wicks, crossing over vwop`
 * becuase price is thought to follow momentum, so the intersection of lines may indicate a **reversal** is in play.
 Looking for blue line to cross the red line upwards in overbought or oversold conditions.
 When it gets close to `0`, `5`, `6`, etc thats a pretty good chance will turn back the other way. `Only issue with this, and other variables we use to measure the market is yoru going to get alot of false positives and false negatives if taken alone in isolation` - so want to use in combination with other things on the chart such as support and resistance lines, RSI and stochastic together, moving averages gives you a more complete picture you are like a detective gathering evidence.
 * Below is a good example of RSI/Stochastic remaining in overbought or oversold conditions longer than you anticipate, we were here for 3 months ![1](https://imgur.com/TUdAN0F.png)
 * ![1](https://imgur.com/B7fKMU2.png)